vitoraugustto/gepetto/README.md

 ## Features 🚀
 **Symptom Analysis:** Gepetto uses advanced algorithms to analyze your symptoms and provide relevant information.

-**Interactive Conversation:** Engage in a dynamic conversation with Gepetto to explore your symptoms in-depth.
+**Interactive Conversation:** Engage in a dynamic conversation with Gepetto to better understand your symptoms.

 **Personalized Recommendations:** Based on your symptoms, Gepetto offers personalized recommendations for further actions or medical advice.